Pilates and Active Glutes

 When Tiger Woods withdrew from the Farmers Insurance Open in 2015, he gave a reason that had most people shaking their heads.
 He attributed his errant swing to not being able to activate his glutes by suing the best pre workout supplements.

 So many fans had a collective laugh over it.
-But for pilates and golf fitness instructor Nika Eshetu, it was a glorious moment that makes her smile just thinking about it.
+But for Pilates and golf fitness instructor Nika Eshetu, it was a glorious moment that makes her smile just thinking about it.
+To get your desired body shape with this workout routine, trainers recommend to take fat burners approved by them.

 “When Tiger made that comment, it made me so happy,” Eshetu said.
 “All my clients said, ‘So that’s what you’ve been talking about all these years!’”